Oral Roberts Golden Eagles men's basketball: 2021 NCAA Tournament

 Seeded fourth in the Summit League tournament, the Golden Eagles topped North Dakota before nabbing upset wins over top-seeded South Dakota State and North Dakota State in the respective semifinal and championship rounds.
-A crucial block and steal by Francis Lacis with two seconds remaining in the latter game allowed the Golden Eagles to escape with a 75–72 victory and reach their first NCAA men's basketball tournament in 13 years.
+A crucial block and steal by Francis Lācis with two seconds remaining in the latter game allowed the Golden Eagles to escape with a 75–72 victory and reach their first NCAA men's basketball tournament in 13 years.
 Placed in a No. 15 seed in the South region, ORU went on to pull off a shocking upset of the No. 2 seed and Big Ten runner-up Ohio State Buckeyes in a 75–72 overtime triumph.
 Kevin Obanor and Max Abmas combined for 59 points in the victory.
 The Golden Eagles beat the Florida Gators 81–78 to advance to the Sweet Sixteen, becoming just the second No. 15 seed to advance to the regional semifinal round (and first since Florida Gulf Coast in 2013).
 But against the Arkansas Razorbacks, they fell by a 72–70 final which caused their run to end.

+NAIA results

+Oral Roberts competed in one NAIA tournament.
+They finished with a record of 2–1.